LLNL/maestrowf/docs/Maestro/index.md

     maestro run study.yaml
 ```

-Doing so will generate many hello_planet.txt files in an isolated workspace next to this hello_planet.yaml workflow specification:
+Doing so will generate many `hello_planet.txt` files in an isolated workspace next to this `hello_planet.yaml` workflow specification:

 ![Hello Planet Workspace](../assets/images/examples/hello_planet/hello_planet_workspace.svg)

-Continue on to the tutorials and how-to-guides to continue layering on all of the available features including multi-step workflows, scheduling studies on HPC clusters, custom parameter generation facilities.
-For a complete overview of the yaml specification see [Specification](specification.md)
+Continue on to the [tutorials](#tutorials) and [how-to-guides](#how_to_guides) to continue layering on all of the available features including multi-step workflows, scheduling studies on HPC clusters, custom parameter generation facilities.
+For a complete overview of the yaml specification see [Specification](specification.md).
+See [Specifying Study Parameters](#parameter_specification.md) for a thorough discussion of how to tell Maestro what parameter sets to apply to your study.